+In accordance with current practice, the company's policy is for the roles of Chairman and CEO to be undertaken by separate people.
 The current Chairman, Mr Thomas, is an independent non-executive director first appointed in 2013 and elected Chairman in June 2014.
-The CEO, Dr Fairley, was appointed as a director and CEO on 1 July 2006.
-The Chairman is responsible for leading the Board, ensuring directors are properly briefed in all matters relevant to their role and responsibilities, facilitating Board discussions and managing the Board's relationship with the group's senior executives.
+The CEO, Ms Maley, commenced as Managing Director and CEO on 8 January 2024.

+The Chairman is responsible for leading the Board, ensuring directors are properly briefed in all matters relevant to their roles and responsibilities, facilitating Board discussions and managing the Board's relationship with the group's senior executives.
 The Board has established the functions delegated to the CEO.
 The CEO is responsible for implementing company strategies and policies, and for the day-to-day business operations of the group in accordance with the strategic objectives of the group as approved by the Board from time to time.